-For example, say you have $100,000 in student loan debt and were paying 6% interest on a 10-year loan.
-You would end up adding more than $33,000 in interest alone to your loan at the end of 10 years.
-Getting your interest rate decreased and setting up better payment options could be just what you need to jumpstart your student loan payback.
+For example, say you have $100,000 in student loans with a 6% interest rate on a 10-year loan.
+You would end up adding more than $33,000 in interest to your loan at the end of 10 years.
+Getting a lower interest rate and setting up better monthly payment options could be just what you need to jumpstart your student loan payback.

-But how do you get a lower interest rate?
-When you look to refinance your loans, you can get your rate lowered if you can meet certain criteria.
-Here are 11 ways to help you lower your interest rate.
+But how do you lower your student loan interest rate?
+When you look to refinance student loans, you can get a lower interest rate if you meet certain criteria.
+Here are 11 ways to lower your student loan interest rate.

 1. Improve Your Credit Score

-So how can you get the lowest interest rate on student loans?
+So, how can you get a lower interest rate on student loans?
 It starts with your credit score.

 How Can You Improve Your Credit Score?

 - Pay your bills off on time and in full.
-Delinquent payments can remain on your credit report for up to 7 years.
+Delinquent payments can remain on your credit report for up to seven years.

 - Never carry credit card debt over from month to month.

-- Your credit age is important so if you have older cards, keep them open as long as they don’t have annual fees you don’t want to pay.
+- Your credit age is important.
+If you have older cards, keep them open as long as they don’t have annual fees that are costing you more than their worth.

-- Don’t use more than 30 percent of your eligible credit.
+- Don’t use more than 30% of your eligible credit.

 - Make sure your credit report is accurate.
-Reports show 20 percent of consumers have an error on one or more of their credit reports (there are 3 major credit bureaus)
+Reports show 20% of consumers have an error on one or more of their credit reports (there are three major credit bureaus).

-- Limit new credit applications when you are thinking of refinancing.
-Every time you apply there is a hard inquiry made and your credit score drops (on average 3 to 5 points).
-It may not seem like a lot, but it could make a big difference when trying to negotiate a better interest rate on your student loans.
+- Limit new credit applications when you’re thinking of refinancing.
+Every time you apply, there’s a hard inquiry made and your credit score drops on average three to five points.
+It may not seem like a lot, but it could make a big difference when trying to negotiate a lower interest rate on your student loans.

 2. Have a Cosigner With Good Credit

-While most federal student loans don’t require a cosigner, private loans are generally the opposite, as they almost always require a cosigner.
-Asking someone to cosign on your student loans isn’t always an easy task since you asking to stake their financial reputation on you being responsible for paying off your student loan debt.
+While most federal student loans don’t require a cosigner, private student loans are generally the opposite, as they almost always require a cosigner.
+Asking someone to cosign on your student loans isn’t always an easy task since you’re asking to stake their financial reputation on you being responsible for paying off your student loans.

 3. Take Time to Find the Right Student Loan in the First Place

-One way to get the lowest interest rate on student loans is to start with the right student loan that fits your situation.
-Everyone is different and finding the right student loan options will depend on your end goal and what is important to you.
+One of the best ways to lower your interest rate on student loans is to start with the right student loan that fits your situation.
+Everyone is different.
+And finding the right student loan options will depend on your end goal and what’s important to you.

-You might be looking at Grad Plus loans as an option, but if you will owe a modest amount compared to your salary after graduation, private student loans may be a better option.
-Before taking out private loans, make sure you will be working in the private and not the public sector.
+For example, you might be looking at Grad PLUS loans as an option.
+But if you’ll owe a modest amount compared to your salary after graduation, private student loans may be a better option.

-Grad Plus loans have a high origination fee of well over 4% as well as high-interest rates (over 7.6% as of this article’s writing).
-The issue with private loans, however, is that they come without borrower protections.
+Grad PLUS loans have a high origination fee over 4%.
+And you might be able to find a lower student loan interest rate with a private lender.
+The issue with private student loans, however, is that they come without borrower protections.

-Keep in mind that some private student loans have origination fees as well if you are borrowing in school as opposed to refinancing loans, which has no fees.
-For private loan options while still in school, check out our private loan referral partners Credible, Lendkey, and Common Bond.
+Keep in mind that some private student loans have origination fees if you’re borrowing in school as opposed to student loan refinancing loans, which have no fees.
+For private student loan options while still in school, check out our private student loan referral partners Sallie Mae, Earnest and Ascent.

 4. Don’t Defer Payment

-While many people qualify to defer student loan payments, most of the time, this is not a great option.
-Unless you have subsidized federal loans, interest will continue to build up during this time of deferment, causing you to incur even more student loan debt, There are times when deferment might be a good option, such as if you are called into active military service, have a serious financial crisis or have a short-term financial hardship, but these situations are rare.
+While many people qualify to defer student loan payments, this isn’t usually the best option.
+Unless you have subsidized federal student loans, interest will continue to build up during this time of deferment, causing you to incur even more student loan debt.
+There are times when deferment might be a good option, such as if you’re called into active military service, have a serious financial crisis or have a short-term financial hardship.
+But these situations are rare.

-You might be tempted to defer payments to get your financial footing after graduating, but too often people make the mistake of fighting through this and finding another way.
-If you have federal loans, exploring income-driven repayment (IDR) might be the best option.
-Being able to pay even a little bit of your loans is better than deferring payment most of the time.
+You might be tempted to defer payments to get your financial footing after graduating, but too often people make the mistake of fighting through and finding another way.
+If you have federal student loans, exploring income-driven repayment (IDR) plans might be the best option.
+Being able to pay even a little bit of your student loans is better than deferring payment most of the time.

 Take time to analyze your financial situation and judge whether you really need the option to defer or if you can find another way to help make ends meet.
-You may just need to adjust your lifestyle to allow more financial flexibility or look into a part-time side hustle for a short time to give you that extra income to pay your student loan debt.
+You might need to adjust your lifestyle to allow more financial flexibility or look into a part-time side hustle to give you extra income to pay your student loan debt.
 Deferring payments should be seen as a last resort, not your first line of defense.

 5. Set Up Automatic Payments

-One way to help lower your interest rate is to opt to sign up for autopay, where your student loan payment is automatically deducted from a checking or savings account on a specific day monthly.
-Some lenders, federal and private, will offer up to a 0.25% interest rate discount when you sign up to have payments automatically deducted from a bank account.
+One way to help lower your student loan interest rate is to sign up for autopay, where your student loan monthly payment is automatically deducted from a checking or savings account on a specific day each month.
+Some lenders, federal and private, will offer up to a 0.25% interest rate discount when you sign up to have monthly payments automatically deducted from a bank account.

 One bonus to setting up autopay is not having to worry every month about payments being on time or missing a payment.
-It’s one less financial decision to worry about monthly and you get a discount for choosing to pay this way.
+It’s one less financial decision to worry about, and you get a discount for choosing to pay this way.